|

 holds his archives and a large collection of his work.

-Famous paintings by Emil Nolde include
+Famous works of art by Emil Nolde include

 the following: